Sleeping Beauty (1959)

 Maleficent appears in this game.

 In the opening moments, with Night Mare Moon apparently victorious, the Mayor shouts, "Seize her!" and Nightmare Moon replies, "Stand back, you fools!"
+She also tells Twilight, "You little fool, thinking you could defeat me!"

 the spinning wheel appears in the tower